Use Social Media to Grow Philanthropy

 According to Facebook, posts with photographs or images are more than two times more likely to generate an engagement.
 For Twitter, tweets that contain pictures and video are three times more likely to generate an engagement.
 Make it easy to have great content readily available.
 Set up an engaging backdrop at events with an appropriate hashtag, so attendees can take group shots and upload photos to their own social media pages – with your organization tagged, of course.
 Ask board members and volunteers to take pictures on a regular basis.
 Make this standard operating procedure for everyone who cares about the mission.

-Of course, if you need assistance on how to incorporate social media into your comprehensive fundraising plan, reach out to a Hartsook team member.
+Of course, if you need assistance on how to incorporate social media into your comprehensive fundraising plan, reach out to a Kinetic team member.
 You can find us online.

-To learn what Hartsook can do for your organization, contact us at [email protected]
+To learn whAt Kinetic can do for your organization, contact us at [email protected]

 November 6-8, 2019